MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Uncertainty and systematics in the MILCANN map

-Figure~\ref{qnY} presents the distributions of MILCANN map and MILCANN noise simulation respectively as a function of $y_\sigma$ and $Q_{\rm N}$.
-We observe that the MILCANN noise simulation does not show high-$Q_{\rm N}$ and high-$y_\sigma$ pixels.
-We also observe that for $Q_{\rm N} \simeq 0$ the MILCANN map presents a significantly larger distribution of $y_\sigma$ than the noise simulation.
-This is produced by foreground residuals that are present in the MILCA tSZ map.
-We verified that these residuals are strongly correlated with the galactic latitude, which ensures that they are related to systematic effects.
-However, we do not observe a similar behavior at larger values of $Q_{\rm N}$.
-This confirms that foreground residuals are strongly reduced using the ANN-filtering procedure, as already observed on Fig.~\ref{distr}.
+Figure~\ref{qnY} presents the distributions of MILCANN map and MILCANN noise simulation as a function of $y_\sigma$ and $Q_{\rm N}$.
+We observe that the MILCANN noise simulation does not show high-$Q_{\rm N}$ and high-$y_\sigma$ pixels ($Q_{\rm N} > 0.9$, that are associated with real tSZ signal).
+We also observe that for $Q_{\rm N} \simeq 0$ the MILCANN map presents a significantly larger distribution of $y_\sigma$ than the noise simulation (for $Q_{\rm N} \in [10^{-11},10^{-15}]$.
+This extended distribution is produced by foreground residuals that are present in the MILCA tSZ map.
+We verified that these residuals are strongly correlated with the galactic latitude, implying that they are related to systematic effects.
+We do not observe a similar behavior at larger values of $Q_{\rm N}$.
+This confirms that foreground residuals are strongly reduced using the ANN weighting procedure, as already observed on Fig.~\ref{distr}.